 Make sure you keep abreast of these developments.
 Do your research.
 Find out what your customers new needs and wants are for life after the COVID-19 pandemic.

 The good news is that you might even find yourself with a whole new segment or category of customers after this crisis.
 For example, consumers that didn’t need you before but find use for your products / services now.

 Work on your email list

-If you don’t have an email list but always planned to eventually start email newsletter campaigns, then this could be the time to start working on it.
+If you don’t have an email list but always planned to eventually start e-mail campaigns or sending out newsletters, then this could be the time to start working on it.

 And if you already have one in place, when was the last time you cleaned the list, analysed subscriber behaviour, or segmented your readers?

 This is a great opportunity to really get to know your loyal readers – what interests them, what kind of content gets the most clicks, the subject lines that have the highest open rate and so on.

 Whatever you’ve had planned for the coming weeks and months might need adjustment in light of COVID-19 repercussions.
 Use this time to craft more relevant content; alter any materials that aren’t sensitive to the times, or promote some of the new offers (see #5) you’ve thought up for your loyal readers and customers.